 Keep the occasion in mind

-While a strappy georgette floral maxi with flat sandals is good for brunch with friends, it would not be very cocktail-friendly.
-For cocktails, you’d rather be seen in a monochrome, satin maxi with a pair of clean pencil heels.
-For corporate gatherings, on the other hand, you can opt for a tailored blazer on a structured neutral maxi to turn boss lady.
+While a strappy georgette floral maxi with flat sandals is flirty for brunch with friends, it would not be very cocktail-friendly.
+For cocktails, we imagine you in a monochrome, satin maxi with a pair of clean pencil heels.
+For corporate gatherings, on the other hand, you can opt for a structured blazer on a neutral maxi to turn boss lady.

 Maxis MUST be long enough